gfx-rs/wgpu/examples/hello-workgroups/README.md

 ### Workgroups and their Invocations in a Global Scope

 As mentioned above, invocations exist both within the context of a workgroup grid as well as a compute shader grid which is a grid, divided into workgroup sections, of invocations that represents the whole of the dispatch.
 Similar to how `@builtin(local_invocation_id)` gets you the place of the invocation within the workgroup grid, `@builtin(global_invocation_id)` gets you the place of the invocation within the entire compute shader grid.
 Slight trivia: you might imagine that this is computed from `local_invocation_id` and `workgroup_id` but it's actually the opposite.
 Everything operates on the compute shader grid, the workgroups are imagined sectors within the compute shader grid, and `local_invocation_id` and `workgroup_id` are calculated based on global id and known workgroup size.
 Yes, we live in a matrix... of compute shader invocations.
 This isn't super useful information but it can help fit things into a larger picture.

+## Barriers and Workgroups

+Arguably, workgroups are at their most useful when being used alongside barriers.
+Since barriers are already explained more thoroughly in the hello-synchronization example, this section will be short.
+Despite affecting different memory address spaces, all synchronization functions affect invocations on a workgroup level, synchronizing the workgroup.
+See [hello-synchronization/README.md](../hello-synchronization/README.md) for more.